Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 ```
 🚨 Los Angeles tenants are suffering from harassment, violence, lockouts, and the Constructive Eviction loophole.

-We demand a Tenant Abuse Hotline – NOW.
+We demand an Independent Tenant Abuse Hotline – NOW.

-City agencies like @LosAngelesHousingDepartment, @LACountyConsumerBusinessAffairs, @LAHousAuth,
- @LADistAttorney, and @LACityAttorney have ignored this crisis.
+City agencies like @LosAngelesHousingDepartment, @LACountyConsumerBusinessAffairs, @LAHousAuth, @LADistAttorney, and @LACityAttorney have ignored this crisis.

 We call on our leadership to act:
 ▶️ City of LA: @MayorOfLA, Councilmembers @krekorian, @AdrinNazarian, Hernandez (@cd1losangeles),